Tomàs Molina: Education and career

-First, he studied Physical Sciences at the University of Barcelona, specializing in geoscience and cosmology, and then he got a doctorate in Communication.
-Ever since 2000, he's been an associate professor at his alma mater, where he teaches weather forecasting as a subject as well as a Master in Meteorology.
+Molina studied physical sciences at the University of Barcelona, specializing in geoscience and cosmology before receiving a doctorate in communication.
+Since 2000, he has been an associate professor at the university, teaching weather forecasting and meteorology.

-Apart from working as a professor, he's one of the vicepresidents of the board of the International Association of Broadcast Meteorology, as well as one of the board directors of the Meteorological Service of Catalonia, and serves as a European Climate Pact Ambassador.
-Besides, he has published several meteorology-themed books, such as Contes del temps: Una història per a cada mes de l’any (lit.
+Molina is also a vice presidents of the board of the International Association of Broadcast Meteorology, as well as one of the board directors of the Meteorological Service of Catalonia and a European Climate Pact Ambassador.
+He has published several meteorology-themed books, including Contes del temps: Una història per a cada mes de l’any (lit.
 'Stories about the Weather: One for Every Month of the Year'), Meteocuriositats: 50 secrets per entendre el temps (lit.
-'Meteofacts: 50 Untold Secrets About the Weather') and El gran llibre del planeta (lit.
+'Meteofacts: 50 Untold Secrets About the Weather'), and El gran llibre del planeta (lit.
 'The Definitive Guide to the Planet').

-He notoriously works as a TV presenter for Televisió de Catalunya, specifically in the TV3 program El Temps (lit.
+Molina works as a TV presenter for Televisió de Catalunya, primarily hosting the TV3 program El Temps (lit.
 'The Weather').
-Since 1987, he's the director of the channel's meteorological department, too.
+He has been the director of the channel's meteorological department since 1987.
 Even so, he has also worked as a radio presenter.

-In 2024, he announced he would be a candidate for the European Parliament election representing the Republican Left of Catalonia, which would contest the elections alongside EH Bildu, the Galician Nationalist Bloc and Ara Més in a coalition named Ara Repúbliques.
-He was selected given that he is a prominent figure of the climate movement in Catalonia.
-Following the results, which granted Ara Repúbliques just 3 MEPs, the coalition decided to split the position between him and Ana Miranda Paz, who was 3rd overall running for MEP as a Galician Nationalist Bloc representant.
-Therefore, Molina is expected to work as a MEP between 2027 and 2029.
+In 2024, he announced he would be a candidate for the European Parliament election representing the Republican Left of Catalonia, which would contest the elections alongside EH Bildu, the Galician Nationalist Bloc, and Ara Més in a coalition named Ara Repúbliques.
+He was selected based on his prominence in the climate movement in Catalonia.
+Following the results, which granted Ara Repúbliques just three MEPs, the coalition decided to split the position between him and Ana Miranda Paz, who was third overall running for the Galician Nationalist Bloc.
+Molina is expected to work as a MEP between 2027 and 2029.

 Personal life

-He's been married to physician Maria Antònia Grífols since 1991.
-They met at the church—they are both Catholic Christians—and he proposed to her after the Missa del Gall.
+Molina has been married to physician Maria Antònia Grífols since 1991.
 They have three children: Núria, Pol and Joan.